ShengHuiPang/shenghuipang.github.io/README.md

 # My Blog
-Hi, I'm Pang Sheng Hui.
-Im currently studying Diploma in Infomation Technology at Repulic Polytechnic.
+Hi, I am Pang Sheng Hui and this is my blog.